 Meet Objective Text Indexes: AI-Powered Semantic Search in a Few Lines of Code

-The team here at Objective has been hard at work this month making Objective Search smarter and we’re excited to introduce you to Text Indexes, launching into self-service Private Beta today.
-We’re onboarding developers into the Private Beta as fast as we can, so if you don’t have an account yet, get on the waitlist and we’ll let you know when your account is ready!
+The team here at Objective has been hard at work this month making Objective Search smarter and we’re excited to introduce you to Text Indexes, launching into self-service Beta today.
+If you don’t have an account yet, sign up today and check Objective out!

 Searching for meaning, not just matches.